Harlem Nights

-Harlem Nights is a 1989 American crime comedy drama film starring, written, and directed by Eddie Murphy.
-The film co-stars Richard Pryor, Redd Foxx (in his last film appearance before his death in 1991), Danny Aiello, Michael Lerner, Della Reese, and Murphy's older brother Charlie.
+Harlem Nights is a 1989 American crime comedy-drama film starring, written and directed by Eddie Murphy.
+The film co-stars Richard Pryor, Redd Foxx (in his last film appearance before his death in 1991), Danny Aiello, Michael Lerner, Della Reese and Murphy's older brother Charlie.
 The film was released theatrically on November 17, 1989, by Paramount Pictures.
 The film tells the story of "Sugar" Ray and Vernest "Quick" Brown as a team running a nightclub in the late 1930s in Harlem while contending with gangsters and corrupt police officials.

-Harlem Nights is, as of 2025, Eddie Murphy's only directorial effort.
+Harlem Nights is, as of 2026, Eddie Murphy's only directorial effort.
 He had always wanted to direct and star in a period piece, as well as work with Pryor, whom he considered his greatest influence in stand-up comedy.
 Reviewers panned the film, with Gene Siskel and Roger Ebert choosing Harlem Nights as ranking among the worst films of 1989.
-At the 10th Golden Raspberry Awards, Murphy won the Razzie for Worst Screenplay.
+At the 10th Golden Raspberry Awards, Murphy won the Golden Raspberry Award for Worst Screenplay.

-Despite having a strong opening, the $30 million film was a disappointment at the box office, grossing $60.9 million in the United States and Canada.
+The film grossed $60.9 million against a production budget of $30 million.